7 Interfacing to Analogue I/O with C

 • Control and Result Registers

-The most important components are described in more detail in the following subsections.
+The most important components are described in more detail in the following sections.

 There are several achitectures for ADCs summarized as: